mandrasch/klimakriseschnelldurchlauf/README.md

 Minimal template for OER one pagers which also work with Github Actions, uses some minification and privacy-friendly embeds, but keeps the main goal of simplicity in mind.
 Based on [startbootstrap/clean-blog](https://startbootstrap.com/themes/clean-blog/) (MIT license).

-Demonstration of development process: https://www.youtube.com/watch?v=Ju8Sxcw6hkE
+**VIDEO: Demonstration of development process: https://www.youtube.com/watch?v=Ju8Sxcw6hkE**

 **Features:**
 - local dev environment with gulp (auto-refresh in browser, scss, js minification, npm packages)